Lori Stone: Early life

-Lori Stone was one of 5 siblings born to Thomas and Mari Stone in Warren, Michigan.
+Lori M. Stone was one of 4 siblings born to Thomas and Marie Stone in Warren, Michigan.
 Lori Stone's father, Thomas Stone, worked as a machine operator, while her mother, Marie Stone, worked as a local elementary school teacher.
 Marie Stone died when Lori Stone was 16.
-Lori Stone graduated from Fitzgerald High School, later going to Michigan State University and earning two bachelor's degrees in Political Theory & Constitutional Democracy and Elementary Education from 1998 to 2002.
+Lori M. Stone graduated from Fitzgerald High School, later going to Michigan State University and earning two bachelor's degrees in Political Theory & Constitutional Democracy and Elementary Education from 1998 to 2002.
 After this, she continued her education at Michigan State University, earning a master's degree in Science Education in 2008.

 Stone worked in Fitzgerald Public Schools as an elementary school teacher and was active within Mound Park Elementary for 14 years.
 In 2017, Stone returned to Michigan State University and participated in the Michigan Political Leadership Program (MPLP), a bi-partisan program dedicated to preparing individuals for leadership and public office.

 Stone also completed the Emerge Michigan Women's Boot Camp, a training program dedicated to aiding women in the Democratic Party who are planning to run for office.